 It’s your room, so take your pick and arrange them however you like.
 Even if you prefer a messy arrangement, go crazy!

-Simply hanging a bright wall tapestry will add instantly add colour to your mundane student room.
+Even hanging a bright wall tapestry will automatically add colour to your student room.
 Plus, it’s far easier than painting as all you need to do is pin it up.
 Try and get something lightweight if you can, so you don’t have to use too many pins.

 Most landlords won’t be very keen on you cracking open a pot of Dulux paint and covering the walls with your favourite shade of cyan, so tapestry could be the answer you’re looking for.